 Summary of the Mount Pleasant Community Centre Association’s support for funding a replacement pool in Mount Pleasant:

 After extensive public consultation, the Vancouver Park Board approved a Master Plan for Mount Pleasant Community Park in 2009-2010, which included passive green space, sports courts, a skate park, a community garden, walking paths, picnic areas, a playground, and an outdoor swimming pool to replace the one that was demolished in 2009.
 Over 80% of participants of the public consultation ranked the outdoor pool as their highest priority.
+A decade later, in 2019, the 3 year engagement process called VanSplash resulted in unanimous approval of a Vancouver Aquatic Strategy that includes a new outdoor pool in Mount Pleasant Community Park.

 From 2010 to present, the Mount Pleasant Community Centre Association has publicly advocated for Park Board to fund the replacement outdoor swimming pool, including: